fkr00t/subcollector/README.md

-# Substorm
+# Subcollector

-Substorm is a tool designed for passive and active subdomain enumeration.
+Subcollector is a tool designed for passive and active subdomain enumeration.
 It can be used to discover subdomains of a target domain using passive enumeration (using public APIs) or active enumeration (using brute-force with a wordlist).

 ## Features ✨